Islandora-Collaboration-Group/ISLE/docs/contributor-docs/build-guide.md

 ### Step 3a: Alternative for Non-ISLE Committers only (e.g. developers)

-If you're working in your own dockerhub environment (ie, not the offical `islandoracollabgroup` environment, then you'll need to change the following lines in the newly renamed `docker-compose.yml` file.
+If you're working in your own dockerhub environment (ie, not the official `islandoracollabgroup` environment, then you'll need to change the following lines in the newly renamed `docker-compose.yml` file.
 ```
     image: islandoracollabgroup/isle-mysql:latest
     image: islandoracollabgroup/isle-fedora:latest